SIGGRAPH ANIMATION FESTIVAL

 Graphic Designer: Brand identity, logo designs, storyboarding, interstitial designs, marketing design

-Last summer I had the amazing opportunity to design for The Siggraph 2016 Computer Animation Festival while working at Christie Digital.
+In 2016 I had the amazing opportunity to design for The Siggraph 2016 Computer Animation Festival while working at Christie Digital.
 I worked with the Computer Animation Festival Committee to develop a complete film festival experience and lead the graphic identity development for the four day-time select shows (The Arcade, Break it Down, Winner's Circle and Demoscene).

 Break it Down features films that reveal the techniques and technology that go into creating stunning visual effects.
-I created a concept for the logo that draws a parallel between the steps that go into creating a 3-D object (points - lines - shapes - colours - rendered object) and the behind the scenes work that goes into creating special effects.
+I created a concept for the logo that draws a parallel between the steps that go into creating a 3-D object (points - lines - shapes - colors - rendered object) and the behind the scenes work that goes into creating special effects.
 I realized I needed to create an animated logo to represent this idea so I used After Effects to bring it to life.